Constannnnnt/emoVis/README.md

     - redesign the flow chart
     - implement the control panel

+## Acknowledgement

+I don't have enough time and computing resources to train models for the facial emotion prediction and speech emotion recognition so I borrowed existing services.

+The emotion model and classifier, as well as the landmark tracker are from [auduno/clmtrackr](https://github.com/auduno/clmtrackr).
+The [speech-to-text](https://cloud.ibm.com/apidocs/speech-to-text) & [tone analyzer](https://cloud.ibm.com/apidocs/tone-analyzer) are from IBM Waston.

 ## Contributing

 Feel free to implement anything from the roadmap, submit pull requests, create issues, discuss ideas or spread the word.